fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

 The server also needs a private key + certificate to identify with Apple's [APNs](https://github.com/fleetdm/fleet/blob/main/tools/mdm/apple/glossary-and-protocols.md#apns-apple-push-notification-service) servers, and another for [SCEP](https://github.com/fleetdm/fleet/blob/main/tools/mdm/apple/glossary-and-protocols.md#scep-simple-certificate-enrollment-protocol).

-Both can be generated using this command (note that the email must be a company email address, it cannot be an email from commercial email providers like `gmail.com`, so you can use your `@fleetdm.com` email):
+Both can be generated using the command below.
+The email must be a company email address.
+It cannot be an email address from commercial email providers like gmail.com.

 ```
 $ fleetctl generate mdm-apple --email <email> --org <organization>